kagenocookie/ReachForGodot/README.md

 For the open world games: The scene structure is a mess thanks to how it's structured, slow and tedious to edit, but functional; could be improved with future game-specific tooling additions once the common core functionality is stabilized.

 \* Many of the terrain meshes use MPLY format meshes which are currently unsupported by RE Mesh Editor and will therefore be loaded as placeholders

-** Partial support: files with embedded userdata do not fully load and therefore won't export correctly either

 ## Prerequisites
 - Godot 4.4+ w/ .NET 8.0